VikasVMani/pli/pli.md

             3 memberID FIXED BINARY(31);
             3 borrowedBooks(*) CHAR(13);

-instruction: write a code to compute the largest of 3 float binary numbers x,y and z
+instruction: write a code to compute the largest of 3 float binary numbers x,y and z in PL/1.

 input: